pg-cy/Elk-Deployment/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-- A)you need to update the "hosts" file and add your webservers/elk ip address.
-This allows ansilbe to run playbooks on specific machines such as installing dvwa, or elk on the IP addresses from the hosts file.
+- A)you need to update the "hosts" file and add your webservers/elk ip addresses.
+This allows ansilbe to run playbooks on specific machines such as installing dvwa, or elk on the specified IP addresses from the hosts file.
 In the installation of filebeat,  you will have to modify the "filebeat-config.yml" file to point it to our elk server.
 During the installation process this file will be copied and renamed filebeat.yml to the machines we want to monitor.

 Which URL do you navigate to in order to check that the ELK server is running?